MicrosoftLearning/DP-900T00A-Azure-Data-Fundamentals/Instructions/Labs/dp900-04b-fabric-lake-lab.md

 In this lab, you'll explore how to bring in and analyze data using **Microsoft Fabric**, an all-in-one analytics platform that handles everything from storing data to building reports in one place.

 You'll work with a **lakehouse**, which is a single place that can store both raw data files *and* organized tables you can query with SQL.
-You'll then use a **pipeline** (an automated, guided way to copy data from one place to another) to bring in a real-world set of New York City taxi trips, and finish by running SQL queries to answer questions about the data.
+You'll then use a **copy job** (an automated, guided way to copy data from one place to another) to bring in a real-world set of New York City taxi trips, and finish by running SQL queries to answer questions about the data.

 By completing this lab, you will:

 - **Understand Microsoft Fabric lakehouse concepts**: Learn how to create workspaces and lakehouses, which are central to organizing and managing data in Fabric.
-- **Bring in data using a pipeline**: Use a guided pipeline to load external data into the lakehouse, making it ready to query without writing any code.
+- **Bring in data using a copy job**: Use a guided copy job to load external data into the lakehouse, making it ready to query without writing any code.
 - **Explore and query data with SQL**: Analyze the loaded data using familiar SQL queries, gaining insights directly within Fabric.
 - **Manage resources**: Learn good habits for cleaning up resources to avoid unnecessary charges.